nodejs/node/doc/api/util.md

 If there is an `original[util.promisify.custom]` property present, `promisify` will return its value, see [Custom promisified functions][].

+If `options.resolveArray` is truthy, the promise is resolved with an array of arguments passed to callback.
+Otherwise it resolves only with the first one.

-`promisify()` assumes that `original` is a function taking a callback as its final argument in all cases.
+By default, `promisify()` assumes that `original` is a function taking a callback as its final argument.
 If `original` is not a function, `promisify()` will throw an error.
 If `original` is a function but its last argument is not an error-first callback, it will still be passed an error-first callback as its last argument.
+If `options.callbackPosition` is a number in range from 0 to `arguments.length`, argument on this position will be used instead of final one.

 Using `promisify()` on class methods or other methods that use `this` may not work as expected unless handled specially: